LithX0r/cg-lab-2023-project-schnetzerroessler/README.md

 ### Concept Submission due on 31.03.2023

+**!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!Concept not final, will still be changed on 31.3!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!**

-Penguins are stranded in a dessert/a dry place.
+Penguins are stranded in a desert/a dry place.
 They see an oasis.

+The Penguin Research Facility is working on a ice mashine in order to freeze parts of the ocean to get more living space.
+When the time for the big reveal has come, the scientists accidentally divert the power away from the cooling parts and turn the freezer into a gigantic heater which is starting to turn the surface of the antarctica into a desert.

 Penguins try to reach a platform with something (TBD) on it and fail as they cannot fly.
 Then a technologically advanced penguin with a jetpack comes and flies up to the platform to get the desired something.